-- 1. 42" and 72" sluice gates maintained and operating correctly. - 2.
-Inclined screen clean and in good condition with no holes in or damage to screen mesh, gaps around screen, or missing silicone. - 3.
-Perforated plate smooth with no rough edges. - 4.
-Wet separator and fish distribution system maintained and ready for operation as designed. - 5.
-Brushes and screens on crowders in good condition with no holes in screens or rough edges. - 6.
+1. 42" and 72" sluice gates maintained and operating correctly.

+2. Inclined screen clean and in good condition with no holes in or damage to screen mesh, gaps around screen, or missing silicone.

+- 3. Perforated plate smooth with no rough edges. - 4.
+Wet separator and fish distribution system maintained and ready for operation. - 5.
+Brushes and screens on crowders in good condition; no holes or rough edges. - 6.
 Crowders maintained, tested, and operating correctly. - 7.
-All valves, slide gates, and switch gates maintained and in good operating condition. - 8.
-Retainer screens in place with no holes in screens or sharp wires protruding. - 9.
-Barge and truck loading pipes should be free of debris, cracks, or blockages and barge loading boom maintained and tested. - 10.
-All sampling equipment should be maintained and in good operating condition prior to watering up the facilities. - 11.
-Maintain juvenile PIT tag system as required (see e.
-Barges.
+All valves, slide gates, and switch gates maintained and in good condition. - 8.
+Retainer screens in place with no holes in screens or sharp wires protruding.

+9. Barge and truck loading pipes should be free of debris, cracks, or blockages and barge loading boom maintained and tested.

+10. All sampling equipment should be maintained and in good operating condition prior to watering up the facilities.

-"Columbia Basin PIT Tag Information System, General Gate Maintenance and Inspection, Walla Walla District", February 2003).
+11. Maintain juvenile PIT tag system as required (see "Columbia Basin PIT Tag Information System, General Gate Maintenance and Inspection, Walla Walla District", February 2003).
 Coordinate with PSMFC.